 As a Woman in Business

 No Time 2 Cook is a certified Woman Owned Business that qualified for low interest loans through the Minority Business Division of the Mississippi Development Authority.
-Karen shares how she drew upon the resources of numerous state agencies to help No Time 2 Cook become the first USDA small casserole plant in Mississippi and one of few in the deep South.
+Karen drew upon the resources of numerous state agencies to help No Time 2 Cook become the first USDA small casserole plant in Mississippi and one of few in the deep South.
 She believes in empowering women to pursue their dreams, and in addition, encouraging them to give back to the communities where they live.

 As a Food Entrepreneur